cs-util/TemplateJs/README.md

 4. Clean up changes as needed.
 5. Submit a [pull request](https://github.com/cs-util-com/BabyStepsJs/pulls).

+## Context why this app was developed
+I built BabyStepsJs to track the development of my newborn daughter in the form of a skill tree.
+It’s a mix of gamified documentation of her current progress and a bit of education on what she might discover next.

+I conducted a similar development experiment a few months ago with the same rules (see the [cs-util-com/InstantScribe](https://github.com/cs-util-com/InstantScribe) repo):
+-   Acted mainly as the PM and QA for the AI (this time ChatGPT-4) and iteratively added user stories and requirements to extend the feature set.
+-   Each iteration was typically a single commit, so the AI’s proposed changes were easy to review in the git diff.
+-   I generally did not modify the code much myself, only making minor adjustments like tweaking colors, positions, etc.
+-   I also made some initial high-level decisions, such as choosing D3 for the graph.

+Some findings/impressions from that process:
+-   I was able to prototype this in a few hours.
+The process was fun and allowed me to change requirements as I learned more about what I wanted.
+-   Most of the changes were correct on the first try (using o1).
+With other models, I often noticed more random changes in unrelated parts of the app.
+-   o1 tends to strip comments, even when they provide useful context on what the code does.
+-   Some ideas (e.g., how to smartly arrange the graph) o1 came up with on its own.
+It was often worth specifying the requirements more on the "why" and less on the "how," giving the AI the freedom to propose solutions I might not have considered.
+-   More complex requirements were sometimes ignored for a while when they were just part of [the "user stories" comment block](https://github.com/cs-util-com/BabyStepsJs/blob/main/index.html) at the top of the HTML file.
+Only after explicitly pointing out that they weren’t implemented did the AI make an effort to address them.

+In summary, I’m excited to continue exploring this development approach over the coming years to see if increasingly complex applications can be built iteratively in this way.

 ## Disclaimer

 BabyStepsJs is for informational and entertainment purposes only.
 It is not intended as a substitute for professional medical advice.
 For any health-related concerns about your baby, always consult a healthcare professional.